-- 9. The data is 00h for an unprotected sector and 01h for a protected sector.
-See "Autoselect Command Sequence" for more information. - 10.
-The data is 00h if the device is in asynchronous mode and 01h if in synchronous (burst) mode. - 11.
-The Unlock Bypass command is required prior to the Unlock Bypass Program command. - 12.
-The Unlock Bypass Reset command is required to return to reading array data when the device is in the unlock bypass mode. - 13.
+- 10. The data is 00h if the device is in asynchronous mode and 01h if in synchronous (burst) mode. - 11.
+Command is valid when device is ready to read array data or when device is in autoselect mode. - The Unlock Bypass command is required prior to the Unlock Bypass Program command. - 13.
+The Unlock Bypass Reset command is required to return to reading array data when the device is in the unlock bypass mode. - 14.
 The system may read and program in non-erasing sectors, or enter the autoselect mode, when in the Erase Suspend mode.
-The Erase Suspend command is valid only during a sector erase operation. - 14.
+The Erase Suspend command is valid only during a sector erase operation. - 15.
 The Erase Resume command is valid only during the Erase Suspend mode.